Julia Trotzki

 Conclusion

 Sustainability in the bar is not just a trend, but a necessity to protect our planet.
-Through conscious decisions and sustainable practices, you can make a significant contribution while offering your guests a better experience.
+By making conscious choices and adopting sustainable practices, you can make a significant contribution while also providing your guests with a better experience.
 Start with small changes and gradually expand them – every action counts!

 Jan 16, 2025